 You may also have to do physical therapy to strengthen the shoulder and improve your range of motion.

 Torn Rotator Cuff Injury Settlement

 If a torn rotator cuff injury is part of your personal injury case, it can have a significant impact on your case due to the degree of disability, temporary or permanent, that it may cause.
 While each case is different, a torn rotator cuff is usually considered to be serious.

 Your attorney may negotiate a settlement for you based on specific details from your accident.
 The degree of injury, whether the injury causes disability permanent or temporary, and the type of treatment that is used to repair the damage.
 If the injury causes loss of earning capacity, that can increase the settlement amount even further.

 The way that your injury affects you personally will also play a large part in how the damages are valued.
 If you were very active, played sports, or had a job that required heavy lifting, you may not be able to return to those aspects of your life due to your injury.
 The court will take this into consideration when determining your settlement, especially if it hinders or keeps you from making a living.

 When you meet with your attorney for your consultation, you may want to bring along your records on your injury as well as any x-rays and MRI scans.
 This way he or she can see the extent of your damage.

 Getting in an accident can turn your world upside down.
 You may have difficulty engaging in normal activities due to injury.
 You may have mounting expenses like medical bills and costs to repair property damage.
-At Doehrman Buba Attorney at Law our clients are our number one priority.
+At Doehrman Buba Ring Attorney at Law our clients are our number one priority.
 If you’ve been injured in an accident, contact us today for a free consultation.
-When you need a personal injury attorney in Indianapolis, we’re here for you.
+When you need a personal injury attorney in Carmel, we’re here for you.